Open books and exact symplectic cobordisms: Exact fillings of doubled open books

 The result $(M',\xi')$ defines a fibration over the circle with fibre given by

-Note that each fibre $\Sigma'$ defines a convex hypersurface, i.e.\ there is a contact vector field $X$ on $(M',\xi')$ which is transverse to the fibres.
+Note that each fibre $\Sigma'$ defines a convex hypersurface, i.e.\ there is a contact vector field $X$ on $(M',\xi')$ which is transverse to the fibers.
 Furthermore for each fibre $\Sigma'$ the contact vector field $X$ is tangent to the contact structure exactly over $B$.
 We will refer to $(M',\xi')$ as a \textbf{doubled open book} and will sometimes denote it by

-Before we show the existence of the desired symplectic filling in the above statement, we show how it can be utilised to prove Proposition~\ref{cor:filling obstr}.
-We follow the outline presented in \cite{2010arXiv1009.2746W}*{Remark 4.1}. \begin{proof}[Proof of Corollary \ref{cor:filling obstr}] Let $(M,\xi)$ be a contact manifold with a compatible open book decomposition $(B,\pi)$.
-Choose an arbitrarily small neighbourhood of the binding $N_B \subset (M,\xi)$ and let $(M',\xi')$ denote the doubled open book associated to $(B,\pi)$.
+Before we show the existence of the desired symplectic filling in the above statement, we show how it can be utilized to prove Proposition~\ref{cor:filling obstr}.
+We follow the outline presented in \cite{MR3102479}*{Remark 4.1}. \begin{proof}[Proof of Corollary \ref{cor:filling obstr}] Let $(M,\xi)$ be a contact manifold with a compatible open book decomposition $(B,\pi)$.
+Choose an arbitrarily small neighborhood of the binding $N_B \subset (M,\xi)$ and let $(M',\xi')$ denote the doubled open book associated to $(B,\pi)$.
 Obviously we can understand $(M,\xi) \setminus N_B$ as embedded in $(M',\xi')$.
-Since by Theorem~\ref{thm:balanced fibration} the doubled open book $(M',\xi')$ admits an exact filling we conclude that $(M,\xi) \setminus N_B$ cannot contain any local filling obstruction. \end{proof} It remains to show the existence of a symplectic filling for any doubled open book. \begin{proof}[Proof of Theorem \ref{thm:balanced fibration}] Consider the symplectic space $\Sigma \times \R \times [0, 2\pi]$ with coordinates $(p,t,z)$ and symplectic form $\Omega = \omega + dz\wedge dt$.
+Since by Theorem~\ref{thm:balanced fibration} the doubled open book $(M',\xi')$ admits an exact filling we conclude that $(M,\xi) \setminus N_B$ cannot contain any local filling obstruction. \end{proof} It remains to show the existence of a symplectic filling for any doubled open book. \begin{proof}[Proof of Theorem \ref{thm:balanced fibration}] Let $\heightOfSigma \co \hat\Sigma \to [0,\infty)$ be a $C^\infty$-function on the completion $(\hat\Sigma,\hat\omega)$ of $(\Sigma,\omega)$ as defined at the beginning of \S\ref{sec:concatenation}.
+Consider the symplectic space $\hat\Sigma \times \R \times [0, 2\pi]$ with coordinates $(p,x,y)$ and symplectic form $\Omega = \hat\omega + dx\wedge dy$.
 Set